 The smart thermostat would have kicked in to heat your home.
-And once dressed, you likely opened your smart fridge to get the milk for your morning coffee, before proceeding to catch up with the news on your smart TV.
+And once dressed, you likely opened your smart fridge to get the milk for your morning coffee before catching up with the news on your smart TV.

 After that, you picked up your smart keys, got into your smart car, and went to work on a smart motorway.

-Once at work, you would have completed the tasks from your smart teamwork app having replied to the email from your boss using the S.M.A.R.T format.
+And once at work, you would have completed the tasks from your smart teamwork app, having replied to the email from your boss using the S.M.A.R.T format.

-So with that in mind, I find myself asking the following:
+So with that in mind, I find myself in a bit of a quandary.

 Is There Really A Need For A Smart Motorcycle Helmet?